daeuniverse/dae/docs/getting-started/troubleshooting.md

 **2. Troubleshoot firewall**

-If you bind to wan, make sure firewall is closed or `12345` is allowed by firewall.
+If you bind to wan, make sure firewall is stopped or `12345` is allowed by firewall.
 Don't worry about the security of this port because this port has its own firewall rule.

 Usual firewalls on Linux: